Frequently Asked Questions

 All transfers from the airport in the Galapagos to the boat are included in your cruise if you are flying in on the same day your cruise is beginning.
 The same is true if you are flying out on the same day your cruise is ending.

-If you are going to be in the islands prior to your cruise, you will be required to be at a meeting place either in the city or at the airport.
-This will depend on where your ship is anchored on that day.
-A representative from the ship will be looking for you, most likely they will have a sign with the ship's name on it.
+If you are going to be in the islands prior to your cruise, you will be required to be at a meeting place.
+The default location is at the airport.
+In some special circumstances it may be possible to have a meeting point in Puerto Ayora or Puerto Baquerizo Moreno.
+This will depend on where your ship is anchored on that day and the ship's schedule.
+A representative from the ship expecting you and most likely they will have a sign with the ship's name on it.

 Transfers in Quito or Guayaquil.